geoschem/geos-chem/test/GCClassic/README.md

 ### Notes

-1. `/path/to/test/dir` specifies the root directory where integration test subdirectories will be placed.
+1. `-d /path/to/test/dir` specifies the root directory where integration test subdirectories and scripts will be placed.
-2. `/path/to/env-file` specifies the file that is used to initialize the software environment.
+2. `-e /path/to/env-file` specifies the file that is used to initialize the software environment.
 This file will typically contain either `module load` or `spack load` commands.
+3. `-p partition` specifies the partition for the SLURM or LSF scheduler.
+You may omit this for running interactively
-3. You can also use long names for the option switches:
+4. You can also use long names for the option switches:
-   - `--slurm` instead of `-s`
-   - `--lsf` instead of `-l`
    - `--directory` instead of `-d`
    - `--env-file` instead of `-e`
+   - `--lsf` instead of `-l`
+   - `--partition` instead of `-p`
+   - `--slurm` instead of `-s`
-4. There is an additional option (`-q` or `--quick`) that will run only a couple of integration tests instead of the full suite.
+5. There is an additional option (`-q` or `--quick`) that will run only a couple of integration tests instead of the full suite.
 This is intendend for development and debugging.
 You will normally not need to use this option.